0xSojalSec/-ip-scan/README.md

 # -ip-scan
-This is a sample Python script.
+This is a sample Python script. scanning ipv4 , ping ip